-Mathematics Any Category A, Area II, A.S. mathematics course (3 Credit Hours)
+Mathematics Any Category A, Area II, A.A.
+(3 Credit Hours)

 Additional General Academic Requirements

-2. In addition to the program entrance requirements (prerequisites and testing), students are strongly encouraged to complete as many as possible of the general academic requirements, listed below, PRIOR to entry into the A.S. in Nursing Program to ease their academic load.
+2. In addition to the program entrance requirements (prerequisites and testing), students are strongly encouraged to complete as many as possible of the general academic requirements, listed below, PRIOR to entry into the nursing program to ease their academic load.
 An overall and cumulate GPA of 2.75 or better is required in prerequisite and additional general academic courses.
 A grade of “C” or better is required for all coursework for the A.S. in Nursing Program.